hokennethk/Basic-Blackjack/README.md

 - OOP
 - jQuery

-This project was not a tutorial from any learning resources, and represents my attempt at combining my current knowledge of the topics above.
+This project was not part of a guided tutorial, and represents my own attempt at combining my current knowledge of the topics above.